Important Languages Spoken in Thailand

 If you venture up to the Golden Triangle area near the converging Myanmar, Laos, and Thai borders in Chiang Rai Province, you will hear languages of numerous ethnic groups from Myanmar, Laos, and China.
 The important languages up here to recognize are Burmese, Chinese Haw, and Shan.
 Burmese is spoken along the border in towns such as Mae Sai.
 If a person says "mingalaba", "How are you?" or "hoday", "okay," you know they are speaking Burmese.
 Chinese Haw and Hakka to a lesser extent are spoken by shopkeepers in the towns.
 Haw is also spoken by descendants of soldiers from the Nationalist Army in China which fled the Communists in 1949.
 Many of these Haw live in the mountains of Doi Mae Sa Long which is in Chiang Rai Province.
-Haw is a subdialect of southwestern Chinese Mandarin, and Hakka is a Chinese dialect which has characteristics of both Mandarin and Cantonese.
+Haw is a subdialect of southwestern Chinese Mandarin, and Hakka is a Chinese dialect that has characteristics of both Mandarin and Cantonese.
 Other languages along the Myanmar border include Lisu, Karen, and hill-tribe languages such as Akha, Lahu, and Hmong.

 3. Northeastern Thai or Isan:

-A traveler to Northeastern Thailand which encompasses the area east of the Phetchabun mountain range to the Laotian and Cambodian border areas will hear Northeastern Thai or Isan spoke as a native language.
+Travelers to Northeastern Thailand which encompasses the area east of the Phetchabun mountain range to the Laotian and Cambodian border areas will hear Northeastern Thai or Isan spoken as a native language.
 Isan is spoken by about 20 million people.
 It has characteristics of both Standard Thai and the Lao language, but it is generally unintelligible to a native Central Thai speaker.
-For example, "What are you doing?" would be expressed as "Hyet nyang?" in Isan, but as "Tam arai?" in Standard Thai.
+For example, "What are you doing?" would be expressed as "Hyet nyang?" in Isaan, but as "Tam arai?" in Standard Thai.

 Other significant languages spoken in the northeast include Lao which is spoken in the border areas from Nong Khai to Mukdahan and Northern Khmer (Cambodian) which is spoken in Sisaket, Surin, and Buriram Provinces.